 Custom Alloy Wheel Wrapping

 If your car is your pride and joy then you will want to make a statement and stand out on the road.
-There are many options to make your vehicle stand out from the crowd, including bespoke car wraps, diamond cut alloys, full resprays and vinyl wrapped alloy wheels.
+There are many options to make your vehicle stand out from the crowd.
+Including bespoke car wraps, diamond cut alloys, full resprays and Alloy Wheel Wrapping.

 What is Alloy Wheel Wrapping?

 Alloy wheel wrapping can give a similar effect to diamond cutting, but without cutting away at your alloy.
-It is a non-permanent way to protect or change the appearance of your alloys.
-It is normally cheaper than repainting your alloys and can be used to make your alloys really stand out.
+It is a non-permanent way to protect or change the appearance of your wheels.
+It is normally cheaper than repainting your alloys.
+Whilst can be used to make your alloys really stand out.
 The process involves applying vinyl to your alloys which will cover the original surface to change or protect them.

 Diamond cutting is a process where a small part of the alloy is cut away with a lathe.
 This creates a very shiny effect and then the wheel is lacquered over to stop it from corroding.
 But alloy wheel wrapping is where a wrap is applied on top of the alloy.
 Acting as a protective layer to your alloy, rather than cutting away at the existing alloy.